Arts administration: Advocacy in arts administration

-Government Funding and Granting Bodies
+Government funding and granting bodies

 Each country has their own models and agencies to fund the arts.
 In Canada the arts are funded by the Canadian government through the Department of Canadian Heritage.
 Each province has a ministry that funds arts and culture.
 Depending on the governmental party in power, the amount of funds available for the arts and culture vary.
 In Ontario, the Ministry that funds the arts is the Ministry of Heritage, Sport, Tourism and Culture Industries.

 In Canada there are federal, provincial and municipal granting bodies that fund the arts.
 These granting bodies are arms-length funding agencies, meaning they work separately from the government.
 Canada Council for the Arts, a federal granting body, was created in 1957 and it fulfilled the requirements of the Massey Commission.
 Canada Council for the Arts funds artists, collectives and arts organizations from all provinces and territories in Canada.
 CCA funds circus arts, dance, deaf and disability arts, digital arts, indigenous arts, inter-arts, literature, media arts, multidisciplinary activities, music and sound, theatre, visual arts and other discipline arts.
 In 2018-19, CCA granted $246.1M to the arts in Canada.
 In Ontario, the Ontario Arts Council provides grants to Ontario-based individual artists and arts professionals, ad hoc groups/collectives and organizations.
 The OAC provides two types of grants which are project grants (one-time grants for specific projects, available to individual artists, ad hoc groups/collectives and organizations) and operating grants (ongoing support for Ontario-based, not-for-profit arts organizations and for-profit book and magazine publishers).